 Scalability and Performance: Improved performance is Scylla’s main objective.
 Scylla has published many benchmarks demonstrating substantial performance improvements.
 However, the most significant gains are seen when running large machines with high performance IO and performance gains in more typical cloud deployments (for manageability) are often less than these benchmarks.

 *Please note due to extremely limited customer demand, we no longer support ScyllaDB.
 Please contact our Sales Team should have you have any further questions.

 Yugabyte is a new database aiming to offer both SQL and NoSQL functionality in a single database.
 It is driver compatible with Cassandra (although there is also a Yugabyte-specific fork of the Cassandra driver) and also Redis with announced plans for PostgresSQL compatibility.

-Breadth of production deployment: Yugabyte is currently in Beta with production release planned for 2018.
+The breadth of production deployment: Yugabyte is currently in Beta with a production release planned for 2018.